 Why I’ve decided to move on.
-In January, I wrote 10 signs it’s time for a new job.
 When I looked at these questions again and answered them truthfully, I didn’t like the answer I gave to some of them.

 - I do not feel like I am continually growing and improving professionally.

 - My current position is a job, not a career (though my manager would say otherwise)

 - I’m not satisfied with my job duties; I believe I have more to offer.

 - I dread going to work and it is affecting my attitude outside of work.

 - Lack of Opportunity.
 This is the most important one for me.
 I am at a stage in my career where opportunity and growth are more important to me than the number on my paycheck.
 If I take advantage of opportunity, the money will follow.